saltstack-formulas/opensds-formula/README.rst

 opensds-formula
 ================

-Deploy official releases of OpenSDS (www.opensds.io) using Salt Infrastructure as Code.
-See OpenSDS salt-installer project at <https://github.com/opensds/opensds-installer/salt>
+Deploy official releases of OpenSDS (www.opensds.io) using Salt Infrastructure as Code on CENTOS-7, UBUNTU-18, and OPENSUSE-15.

 This is an experimental solution using repeatable patterns to deploy cloud-native stack using infrastructure as code.

+Used by the OpenSDS salt-installer/salt project at <https://github.com/opensds/opensds-installer>

 .. notes::